semgrep/semgrep-docs/docs/deployment/connect-scm.md

         3. The CI job starts automatically to establish a connection with Semgrep Cloud Platform.
 Alternatively, if it does not start automatically, start the job from the GitLab CI/CD interface.
 Upon establishing a connection, your repository appears in **Semgrep Cloud Platform > [Projects](https://semgrep.dev/orgs/-/projects)** page.
        4. Repeat all steps under step (iv) to add more repositories into Semgrep Cloud Platform.

+## Next steps

+- If you want to set up SSO to manage your users, see [<i class="fa-regular fa-file-lines"></i> SSO authentication](/deployment/sso).
+- Otherwise, you are ready to start your first remote scan.